-No application for licensure to plant, grow, or produce industrial hemp may be for less than one half, contiguous outdoor acres or an indoor greenhouse that may not be less than two thousand eight hundred eighty square feet.
 An application for licensure to plant, grow, or produce industrial hemp must be for at least one-half, contiguous outdoor acre with a three hundred plant minimum, or in a greenhouse with a fifty plant minimum, or combination thereof.
-No application for licensure industrial hemp grower's license may be issued by the secretary to plant, grow, or produce industrial hemp may be approved within the corporate limits of any incorporated municipality without receiving verification from the municipality that it meets all applicable municipal zoning regulations.
+No industrial hemp grower's license may be issued by the secretary to plant, grow, or produce industrial hemp within the corporate limits of any incorporated municipality without receiving verification from the municipality that it meets all applicable municipal zoning regulations.